-Sight words instruction should be paired with instruction in phonics.
-It is not a replacement for phonics!
-Phonics is a method for learning to read in general, while sight words instruction increases a child’s familiarity with the high frequency words he/she will encounter most often.
+Sight words instruction is an excellent supplement to phonics instruction.
+Phonics is a method for learning to read in general, while sight words instruction increases a child’s familiarity with the high frequency words he will encounter most often.

-Use lesson time to introduce 3-5 new words, and use game time to practice the new words.
+Use lesson time to introduce up to three new words, and use game time to practice the new words.

 A sight words instruction session should be about 30 minutes long, divided into two components: